all-of-us/workbench-snippets/dataset-snippets/README.md

 To test individual snippets such as plots, the best thing to do is copy and paste them into a notebook on the workbench.

 See also https://github.com/all-of-us/workbench-snippets/issues/30

+# Deployment
+The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
+See [CONTRIBUTING](../CONTRIBUTING.md#deployment) for the details.